Head of Division: Associate Professor Lucia Knight BSc Cape Town MPS UKZN PhD LSHTM

 Finally, the Division has an emerging research interest in developing and evaluating new pedagogies for community health research.
 In particular, we are interested in pedagogical research that assesses field-based approaches to experiential learning for community health research methods.

-Landon Myer, Professor and Acting Head of Division
+Lucia Knight, Associate Professor and Head of Division

 Jane Harries, Associate Professor